 If the focus is on the 3D scene, you can press the key Space to switch between the camera view and a view in which you can see an object representing the camera moving along the path (free fly mode).

-You can preview the video with the button .
-To record it, press the button .
-It will be recorded as an AVI file.
-Then you can choose the codec to use for the compression.
+You can preview the video with the button 💟.
+To record it, press the button 🔘.
+It will be recorded as an AVI or MP4 file.